OleksiyRudenko/s10n/README.md

 are only expected in valid input.

 A user submits a string of `#UsEr #$%"' NaMe 5_6-9`.
-Input gets invalidated, the rule gets presented to the user and the user expected to remove all invalid characters.
+Input gets invalidated, the rule gets presented to the user, and the user expected to remove all invalid characters.
 The input then becomes a valid string of `UsErNaMe5_6-9`.